enesceylan/dictioneer/README.md

-# Frontend Mentor - Dictionary Web App Challenge
+# Dictioneer

-This is a solution to the [Template](https://www.frontendmentor.io/challenges/dictionary-web-app-h5wwnyuKFL).
+This is a solution to the [template](https://www.frontendmentor.io/challenges/dictionary-web-app-h5wwnyuKFL) by Frontend Mentor.

 ## Table of contents